Conditions Sinusitis

 How does sinusitis develop?

 Acute sinusitis usually clears up within 1 to 2 weeks with no after-effects.
 If the inflammation lasts over 3 months, it is referred to as chronic sinusitis.
-When sinusitis is chronic, so-called nasal polyps may appear.
+When sinusitis is chronic, nasal polyps may appear.
 These are growths in the mucus membrane which impair breathing through the nose and the sense of smell.

 Interesting fact: Enlarged tonsils, which occur particularly often in children, are often also casually referred to as polyps.
 But nasal polyps in association with chronic sinusitis are not the same thing.